 The scenery was spectacular and reminded us of Sedona.
 We ended our day in the sand dunes having fun driving the jeeps up and over the hills.

-Another favorite thing of ours in Moab was biking along the Colorado River, and we’d love to come back and go kayaking or stand up paddle boarding!
+Another favorite thing of ours in Moab was biking along the Colorado River, and we’d love to come back and go kayaking, mountain biking or stand-up paddle boarding!

 Wow.
 This was one of the most incredible hiking adventures we’ve ever done!

-We started with the tough and super fun climb through Peek-a-Boo slot canyon, and then we entered Spooky Canyon, called that for how deep and dark and narrow it gets – 11 inches wide.
+We started with the tough and super fun climb through the Peek-a-Boo slot canyon, and then we entered Spooky Canyon, which is named because of how deep and dark and narrow it gets – 11 inches wide.

-It was backpacks off backs, and bums and boobs tucked in.
+It was backpacks off our backs, and bums and boobs tucked in.